Teenage Mutant Ninja Turtles (2012 TV series) season 4

-The fourth season of the 2012 Teenage Mutant Ninja Turtles series began airing on Nickelodeon on October 25, 2015.
+The fourth season of the 2012 Teenage Mutant Ninja Turtles series began airing on Nickelodeon on October 25, 2015, in the United States.
 The season was ordered on June 17, 2014.

 The four final episodes originally aired in South Korea during mid- and late-December 2016.
 This is the only season of the series that has aired over traditional two standard TV seasons, as well as the only season of the series where the 2-part finale aired in separate weeks.

 Plot

 The Fugitoid rescues the Turtles, April, and Casey and takes them onto his spacecraft, the Ulixes, shortly before the Triceraton empire destroys Earth with a black hole generator.
 The Fugitoid takes the Turtles back in time six months earlier so that they can prevent the Triceratons from destroying Earth once more.
 Besides fighting the Triceratons, the Turtles also face new enemies in outer space like Lord Vringath Dregg of the planet Sectoid 1 and the bounty hunter Armaggon.
 The turtles also meet new allies, Commander G'Throkka (Sal Commander) and Lieutenant Y'Gythba (Mona Lisa), and even have an adventure with their interdimensional 1987 series counterparts and their enemy Krang, who is an exiled relative of Kraang Subprime.
 Despite the efforts of the Turtles, the Triceratons are still able to collect all three pieces of the Black Hole Generator, only for the Turtles to return to Earth and join forces with their past selves to warn Splinter before he is killed by Shredder, stop the detonator of the Heart of Darkness, and defeat the Triceratons.
 The Fugitoid destroys the Black Hole Generator near the Triceraton space fleet, causing it to explode, presumably killing the Triceratons.
 In the aftermath of the fight against the Triceratons, the past versions of the Turtles, April, and Casey leave Earth with the past Fugitoid in the Ulixes while the present Fugitoid's head is shown to be active and intact.

 At one point during their adventures throughout the cosmos, April is given a fragment of the ancient Aeon's mystical Sol Star (containing the very essence of power and life itself), and which helps her in further developing her psychic abilities as well as drastically increasing them to incalculable levels; also due to the several training sessions she had with the Fugitoid.